 Over the course of a few days of looking around, Rik stumbled upon a podiatrist’s website discussing the benefits of barefoot and minimalist running.
 One thing led to another, and within a week he had purchased a pair of

-New Balance minimalist trail shoes and driven three hours round-trip to hear Christopher McDougall, author of Born to Run, speak.
-He began running, albeit short distances, in his new shoes, then longer and longer.
+New Balance minimalist trail shoes and had driven three hours round-trip to hear Christopher McDougall, author of Born to Run, speak.
+Rik began running, albeit short distances, in his new shoes, then longer and longer.
 He soon threw away his orthotics and never replaced them.

 Rik ran his first marathon that fall, too, 16 months after discovering minimalism; he has also run eight half-marathons.
 Today, he trains in minimalist shoes, adding barefoot runs in warmer weather.